 Removing all of the debt may set a dangerous precedent, so what if in the name of a Fair Deal for those who did pay back student loans on time, we forgive half of the outstanding undergraduate related debt.
 In aggregate, this would be just under $500 billion in debt forgiveness.
 Cutting the debt in half would greater help monthly cash flow for the average graduate with $37,000 in debt.
 It would allow refinancing to make it so they can shorten the duration if they wanted to while still reducing their monthly payment.
 This also would improve citizens/ borrower profiles, allowing more people to be able to buy a home and form a family.
 Consider the number of students who dropped out or stopped their studies who are loaded with debt.
 They received the debt slavery without the reward.

 Some may argue that as $1.5 trillion in assets for the federal government this will never happen.
 Think again about the asset.
 Those assets are performing poorly with the number of borrowers in distress and not paying growing.
 They also are tied to a growing voter bloc that will want them gone out of thin air.
 A federal asset is the money the government can command.
-There is a way to wipe this $500-750 billion out without raising income taxes or disturbing the flow of income within the economy.
-I will write on this in a later essay.
+There is a way to wipe this $500 billion out without raising income taxes or disturbing the flow of income within the non-college economy.
+I typed $500 billion for a reason.
+We use university endowments to pay for it.
+If not all of it, most of it.
+This would be a cataclysm for the current broken system as all universities would suddenly have to change their operations to stay afloat.
+If this sets the university system on fire and closes colleges, so be it.
+They are the ideological enemy of the people.

 In our culture, we need to stop pushing all students to get a college education as the right thing to do and the superior life choice.
 If given the space for a book, it would be easy to show how government programs skew the fact that more education yields more productivity and higher wages.
 What economists fail to analyze with the decision making process for attending college is that status plays an important part.
 Not just for the student, but attending college is important for their social circle and family.